 While it’s also an app on the computer, I much prefer the iPad app version.
 It’s a bit easier to use, and you can do it no matter where you are since you don’t need the internet.
 Plus, the mobile app is free.

 Once you’re done editing the photo, just airdrop it back to your computer and get back to designing.

 Best Graphic Design Software for Windows

-While CorelDraw isn’t as great as Adobe’s software, it can get the job done and runs a bit better on Windows than Mac.
+While CorelDraw isn’t as great as Adobe’s graphic design programs, it can get the job done.
+It runs a bit better on Windows than Mac too.

-It’s essentially a vector-based graphic design software, so you can scale the artwork however you need once it’s done like in Adobe Illustrator.
+It’s essentially a vector-based graphic design software, so you can scale the artwork to how you need it once it’s done, like in Adobe Illustrator.

-CorelDraw is also an extremely collaborative graphic design software, so it’s perfect if you’re consistently working on or with a team.
+CorelDraw is also an extremely collaborative graphic design software, so it’s perfect if you’re consistently working in a team.
 It makes the process of sharing a lot more seamless than using another program like Dropbox to store files.

 Affinity Designer is another vector-based software that deserves a spot on this list of the best graphic design software for Windows.